8:25 Registration and Continental Breakfast

 Angela P. Doughty

-Angela P. Doughty, CIPP/US is with Ward and Smith PA in New Bern.
-Angela is a North Carolina State Bar Board Specialist in Trademark Law and a Certified Information Privacy Professional- United States (CIPP/US) who also serves as the firm's Director of Legal Innovation.
+Angela P. Doughty is a North Carolina State Bar Board Specialist in Trademark Law and a Certified Information Privacy Professional- United States (CIPP/US) who also serves as the firm's Director of Legal Innovation.

 Angela oversees several initiatives to optimize and increase the efficiency of the firm's legal services.
 In addition to adopting and executing practices, such as Legal Lean Sigma, Angela is responsible for moving the firm through the implementation of process improvement, design methodologies, and innovative technology.